MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

     ![Screenshot of the Choose data source page.](./images/choose-data-source.png)

 1. On the **Connect to data source** page, view the tables in the data source.
 There should be one table that contains details of taxi trips in New York City.
-Then select **Next** to progress to the **Choose data destination** page.
+Then select **Next** to progress to the **Connect to data destination** page.
-1. On the **Choose data destination** page, select your existing lakehouse.
-Then select **Next**.
-1. Set the following data destination options, and then select **Next**:
+1. On the **Connect to data destination** page, set the following data destination options, and then select **Next**:
     - **Root folder**: Tables
     - **Load settings**: Load to new table
     - **Destination table name**: taxi_rides *(You may need to wait for the column mappings preview to be displayed before you can change this)*